Sources of Bisphenol A exposure

 Overall, current research indicates that BPA exposure carries a low, but nonzero, health risk.
 Studies indicating health effects in laboratory animals are cause for some concern, but carry some uncertainty due to the dosing method (injection vs. ingestion) and differences in the way laboratory animals and humans metabolize the chemical.

 MDH is continually monitoring current research on BPA and may offer additional advice to the public if sufficient data become available.

 Go to > top

-In January of 2010, FDA issued new recommendations on the use of products containing BPA.
+In January of 2010, FDA issued Bishphenol A (BPA) Information for Parents on the use of products containing BPA.
 The new statement referred to past reviews by FDA that had judged products containing BPA to be safe.
 However, the statement also acknowledged that newer studies have reported “subtle effects” at low doses.

 The FDA statement makes recommendations for reducing infants’ exposure to BPA.
 These recommendations are similar to those provided by MDH: discard worn or scratched bottles, and do not overheat bottles.
 Like MDH, FDA encourages breastfeeding whenever possible.
 FDA notes that BPA has been detected in canned liquid infant formula, but states that the proven nutritional benefits of formula are greater than any potential risk from BPA exposure.
 BPA is not typically detected in powdered infant formula.